 - Ossicular chain (middle ear bones of hearing)

-Myringotomy: The surgical procedure to open the eardrum and remove fluid from the middle ear.
+The surgical procedure to open the eardrum and remove fluid from the middle ear.
 The surgeon inserts a small tube in the middle of the ear in some cases to maintain drainage.
-This surgery for otitis media is most often performed on children but is sometimes performed on adults.

-Otologic Laser Procedures: Leveraging lasers with micro-millimeter spot size & accuracy, ENT surgeons can perform extremely delicate ear procedures minimizing trauma to the inner ear, compared to other surgical techniques.
+Leveraging lasers with micro-millimeter spot size and accuracy, ENT surgeons can perform extremely delicate ear procedures minimizing trauma to the inner ear, compared to other surgical techniques.

-Particle Repositioning Maneuver: Benign paroxysmal positional vertigo is caused by minute calcium crystals floating freely in the inner ear.
+Due to the floating of minute calcium crystals freely in the inner ear, a type of vertigo develops.
 This therapeutic maneuver redirects the particles back in the part of the inner ear where they belong.

-Stapedectomy/Stapedotomy: Surgeons use this procedure to treat ear disorders, in which they remove the stapes bone and replace it with a prosthesis.
-The hearing may improve right away, if bleeding behind the eardrum gets persistent, this adversely affects the hearing.
+Surgeons use this procedure to treat ear disorders, in which they remove the stapes bone and replace it with a prosthesis.
+The hearing restores right away.
+However, if the bleeding behind the eardrum gets persistent, this adversely affects the hearing.
 You should notice a significant improvement in hearing within 10 to 14 days after surgery.

-Translabyrinthine: The surgeon removes the mastoid bone and bone in the inner ear for access to the ear canal to treat the patient.
-Surgeons use this approach when hearing is already minimal.
+The surgeon removes the mastoid bone and bone in the inner ear for access to the ear canal to treat the patient.
+Moreover, surgeons use this approach when hearing is already minimal.

-Retrosigmoid/Suboccipital: The surgeon makes an incision through an opening in the skull, behind the mastoid part of the ear.
+The surgeon makes an incision through an opening in the skull, behind the mastoid part of the ear.
 This helps view the facial nerve and save your hearing.
-The surgeon can use this approach for both large and small tumors.
+Additionally, the surgeon can use this approach for both large and small tumors.

-Middle Fossa: The surgeon removes the tumor from the upper surface of the internal ear canal beyond the inner ear.
-This approach is used when there is a high probability that hearing may be preserved.
+Rather a complex surgery, the surgeon removes the tumor from the upper surface of the internal ear canal beyond the inner ear.
+When doctors feel that there is a high probability that the condition is curable, then they go for this approach.

-Ear surgery is most commonly performed to improve hearing or alleviate pain due to otitis media, or to repair perforations.
-Less common surgeries are necessary to improve congenital deformities.
-Certain types of conductive hearing loss can also be repaired surgically.
-A thorough examination by an ENT physician and audiologist is necessary to determine if your hearing loss may be surgically improved.
+To improve hearing or alleviate pain due to otitis media, or to repair perforations, ENT doctors recommend surgical procedures.
+Moreover, less common surgeries are necessary to improve congenital deformities.
+Doctors also perform surgery to cure certain types of conductive hearing loss.
+Hence, it becomes important for a thorough examination by an ENT physician and audiologist to determine if your hearing loss can be surgically improved.